ibmstorage/ibm-storageinsights-ecosystem-dynatrace/README.md

   - List all Storage Pools.

-  - List all Managed Disks.

   - List all Drives.

-  - List all FC Ports.

-  - List all IP Ports.

   - Top 5 Volumes performance metrics.
 Please use Dynatrace Data Explorer to view metrics for better results.